ethantkoenig/lotsoffiles2/bible/other/stumblingblock.md

 The term "stumbling block" or "stone of stumbling" refers to a physical object that causes a person to trip and fall.

-* In the New Testament, this word literally referred to a stick or other object that would trigger a trap or snare to snap shut on an animal that stumbled over it.
 * A figurative stumbling block is anything that causes a person to fail in a moral or spiritual sense.
 * Also figuratively, a "stumbling block" or "stone of stumbling" can be something that prevents someone from having faith in Jesus or that causes someone to not grow spiritually.
 * Often it is sin that is like a stumbling block to oneself or to others.